``` ```html id="sailung2" ``` ```html id="sailung3" ``` ```html id="sailung4" ``` ```html id="sailung5"

 • Sherpa and Tamang communities, who follow Tibetan Buddhism, regard the area as a blessed place (ney), ideal for spiritual practice.

-• Some hillocks are believed to be seats of enlightened beings or protectors.
+• Some hillocks are believed to be the seats of enlightened beings or protectors.

 5. Bon and Indigenous Traditions